 I advise that you think like the tortoise rather than the hare – slow and methodical wins the race…

-This blog post is an accompaniment to Beginner's Guide to Correlation Analysis, and is here to help you take the next steps.
+This blog post is an accompaniment to the FREE eBook Beginner's Guide to Correlation Analysis, and is here to help you take the next steps.

-Below you'll find the best resources on learning about correlations, associations, univariate and multivariate analysis on the web, and we update it frequently with new books, video courses, software and whatever else we can find (and create ourselves), so feel free to bookmark us, share us on the web and call in regularly to top up your ninja correlation skills.
+Below you'll find the best resources on learning about correlations that we've found on the web, and we update it frequently with new books, video courses, software and whatever else we can find (and create ourselves), so feel free to bookmark us, share us on the web and call in regularly to top up your correlation ninja skills.

 You can find further details in our TCs